thiagowfx/thiagowfx.github.io/content/posts/2022-01-18-arch-linux-new-pkgbuild-workflow.md

 - `ls src/` and check the directory structure.
 Update `cd` in your `PKGBUILD` to match it.
 Usually it will be `cd $srcdir/$pkgname-$pkgver`, but sometimes tiny adjustments are necessary.

 - Then run `makepkg -s`.
-If everything goes well, your package will be successfully built[^1] (`bkt-0.5.0-1-x86_64.pkg.tar.zst`), however that doesn't mean it is a decent package.
+If everything goes well, your package will be successfully built[^1] (`bkt-0.5.0-1-x86_64.pkg.tar.zst`), however that doesn't mean it is a decent package yet.

 - Run `namcap PKGBUILD` and `namcap *.pkg.tar.zst` to lint your package and catch common errors.
 Fix the errors, if any.